ConvertKit/ConvertKitSDK-PHP/SETUP.md

 ### Install Packages

-In the Plugin's directory, at the command line, run `composer install`.
+In the root directory, at the command line, run `composer install`.

 This will install two types of packages:
 - Packages used by the SDK (e.g. Guzzle and Monolog)